 - Integrate learning: Connect your ideas and insights.
-Cross boundaries. - Look deeper, beyond the obvious.
+Cross boundaries. - Look deeper, beyond the obvious, surface-level response.
 Dig in and probe what you see, hear, think and read. - Read thoughtfully, critically.
 Re-read and question. - Invite a "radical openness" to your learning: Open yourself to new ideas and perspectives. - Challenge what you know. - Expect a challenge.
 Seek a challenge. - Take time to reflect.
-Look at what you think and how you think. - · Thinking shapes making.
-Making shapes thinking. - Experience what you are learning. - Research and inquiry are most meaningful when you position your questions at the center of your learning. - What do I do when I meet a hurdle I can't jump over? - Engage and persist.
+Look at what you think and how you think. - Thinking shapes making.
+Making shapes thinking. - Experience what you are learning. - Research and inquiry are most meaningful when you position your questions at the center of your learning. - We grow by stretching ourselves.
+Persistence is everything, stretch and persist! - What do I do when I meet a hurdle I can't jump over? - Engage and persist.